15 Women Decolonizing Sustainable Fashion

 Advertisement

-With strong historical, spiritual, and ancestral relationships with the regenerative power of the Earth, many communities of color were living sustainably long before corporations sold it back to the masses as the neoliberal ideology we know today.
-The fashion industry also operates under colonialist ideas — the extraction and exploitation of resources, whether materials or labor, for infinite gain — meaning the communities who make the industry tick are often the very same communities being abused.
+Many communities of colour were living sustainably long before corporations sold it back to the masses as the neoliberal ideology we know today.
+The fashion industry also operates under colonialist ideas – the extraction and exploitation of resources, whether materials or labour, for infinite gain – meaning the communities who make the industry tick are often the very same communities being abused.
 There are the garment workers whose rights are ignored in warped and precarious fast-fashion production lines; the makers and craftspeople whose work is stolen by brands with more visibility; the activists whose ideas are taken without credit and popularized by the West; and the non-Western countries which are used as dumping grounds for cast-off clothing.
 The colonial powers at play are as sinister as they are far-reaching.
-As environmental educator Dominique Drakeford says, people of color are "the vanguards of the sustainability movements whose voices and work has been omitted and often weaponized."
+As environmental educator Dominique Drakeford says, people of colour are "the vanguards of the sustainability movements whose voices and work has been omitted and often weaponized."

-London-based American writer, consultant, activist, and personal stylist Aja Barber has long fought for the idea that fashion is best when it’s sustainable and inclusive.
-Her 208k Instagram followers are treated to outfit shots highlighting the joy of repeat-wear looks — the antithesis of the "one and done" mentality — plus a generous education unpacking everything from brand accountability to the importance of personal boundaries online.
-We’ve invested in her Patreon, too, where you’ll learn even more from Barber's clarity and insights on intersectionality in the industry, plus find her podcast, brand, and article recommendations.
+London-based American writer, consultant, activist and personal stylist Aja Barber has long fought for the idea that fashion is best when it’s sustainable and inclusive.
+Her 208,000 Instagram followers are treated to outfit shots highlighting the joy of repeat-wear looks – the antithesis of the 'one and done' mentality – plus a generous education unpacking everything from brand accountability to the importance of personal boundaries online.
+We’ve invested in her Patreon, too, where you’ll learn even more from Aja’s clarity and insights on intersectionality in the industry, plus find her podcast, brand and article recommendations.
 Keep an eye out for the relaunch of her size-inclusive line with London-based label Lora Gene next spring, too.

 Advertisement

-After learning about 2013’s Rana Plaza factory collapse, LA-based journalist, content creator, public speaker, and consultant Aditi Mayer began exploring the intersections of style, sustainability, and climate justice through her blog ADIMAY.
-Her responsible, inclusive, and thoughtful storytelling and her capacity to dissect topics like decolonization, environmental equity, and the exploitation of finite resources through analytical but accessible approaches have earned Mayer an engaged following both on and off social media, and stretching beyond sustainability spaces.
-Recently named a National Geographic Digital Storytelling Fellow, next year, Mayer will spend 12 months in India documenting the environmental impact of the country’s fashion supply chain.
+After learning about 2013’s Rana Plaza factory collapse, LA-based journalist, content creator, public speaker and consultant Aditi Mayer began exploring the intersections of style, sustainability and climate justice through her blog ADIMAY.
+Her responsible, inclusive and thoughtful storytelling and her capacity to dissect topics like decolonisation, environmental equity and the exploitation of finite resources through analytical but accessible approaches has earned Aditi an engaged following both on and off social media, and stretching beyond sustainability spaces.
+Recently named a National Geographic Digital Storytelling Fellow, next year Aditi will spend 12 months in India documenting the environmental impact of the country’s fashion supply chain.

 Advertisement

 Designer and London College of Fashion alumnus Comet Chukura cut her teeth at established labels like Preen and Michiko Koshino.
 Seeking autonomy and a more environmentally conscious purpose, she then founded her own brand Glow.
-Creating reflective knitted accessories like beanies and scarves — a boon for cyclists everywhere — and bridging the gap between functionality and aesthetics, Glow’s mission is sustainability, activity, and high visibility while honoring craftswomen over profit.
-Partnering with women’s groups and charities, Glow’s cool and cozy pieces are hand-crocheted by skilled BAMER (Black, Asian, minority ethnic, and refugee) women from low socioeconomic backgrounds who are paid their area’s Living Wage.
+Creating reflective knitted accessories like hats and scarves – a boon for cyclists everywhere – and bridging the gap between functionality and aesthetics, Glow’s mission is sustainability, activity and high visibility while honouring craftswomen over profit.
+Partnering with women’s groups and charities, Glow’s cool and cosy pieces are hand-crocheted by skilled BAMER (Black, Asian, minority ethnic and refugee) women from low socioeconomic backgrounds who are paid their area’s Living Wage.
 With a few collaborations on the horizon, we’re particularly excited for Glow’s partnership with eco-conscious designer Christopher Raeburn, dropping in November.

 Advertisement

-For New York-based, Lebanese-Canadian designer, writer, and advocate Céline Semaan, the experience of being born in war-torn Lebanon shaped her relationship with sustainable fashion.
-After witnessing firsthand war's cost to both human rights and environmental justice, in 2013 she founded Slow Factory, a nonprofit working at the intersection of climate and culture through open education, action, reports, and scientific innovation.
-With a focus on the fashion industry, Slow Factory explores equity-centered and science-driven solutions that benefit the planet and its people.
-From Open Education, an online free school exploring everything from labor and racial justice to transparency and greenwashing, to projects like Landfills as Museums, where fashion design students are taken to landfills to see where clothes go after they are used, Semaan's holistic, human-centered hub is a priceless resource for anyone looking to educate themselves on fashion’s impact on every living thing.
+For New York-based, Lebanese-Canadian designer, writer and advocate Céline Semaan, the experience of being born in war-torn Lebanon shaped her relationship with sustainable fashion.
+After witnessing firsthand war's cost to both human rights and environmental justice, in 2013 she founded Slow Factory, a nonprofit working at the intersection of climate and culture through open education, action, reports and scientific innovation.
+With a focus on the fashion industry, Slow Factory explores equity-centred and science-driven solutions that benefit the planet and its people.
+From Open Education, an online free school exploring everything from labour and racial justice to transparency and greenwashing, to projects like Landfills as Museums, where fashion design students are taken to landfills to see where clothes go after they are used, Céline’s holistic, human-centred hub is a priceless resource for anyone looking to educate themselves on fashion’s impact on every living thing.

 Advertisement

 "Using what we have, being resourceful and upcycling are ways my culture coped with the war and struggle of not having everything we need.
-It’s been the compass in my life in approaching fashion, waste, and sustainability.
+It’s been the compass in my life in approaching fashion, waste and sustainability.
 The biggest misconception about sustainable fashion is that we can buy our way into it.
 The road nobody has ever taken is probably the one we need to explore: there isn’t a quick and easy fix.
 The industry is a complex and toxic ecosystem that requires multilayered and intersectional solutions if we aim to resolve and create a better system that benefits people and is designed with the Earth in mind.
-I hope by next summer, the industry becomes completely circular, meaning not one item goes into a landfill.
+I hope by next summer the industry becomes completely circular, meaning not one item goes into landfill.
 Wear and take care of what you have, alter your clothes, learn how to fix your garments, know a seamstress or tailor, hand wash, hang to dry, and sew back your buttons.
-Resell instead of donating and if you do, make sure your items are impeccable, otherwise, chances are they’ll end up in a landfill.
-Learn, unlearn, and continue to be curious."
+Resell instead of donate and if you do, make sure your items are impeccable, otherwise chances are they’ll end up in landfill.
+Learn, unlearn and continue to be curious."

-Through her work on the intersections of climate justice, antiracism, and migrant and refugee rights, Edinburgh-based medical student and activist Mikaela Loach shares her inclusive and accessible insights and advice on everything from conscious consumerism and sustainable fashion to low-impact living with her Instagram audience of 86k.
-Along with Jo Becker, Loach hosts The Yikes Podcast, a space to untangle the messiness of the world with the aim of finding hope, whether advocating for trans rights or dismantling the stereotype of the "angry Black woman."
+Through her work on the intersections of climate justice, antiracism and migrant and refugee rights, Edinburgh-based medical student and activist Mikaela Loach shares her inclusive and accessible insights and advice on everything from conscious consumerism and sustainable fashion to low-impact living with her Instagram audience of 86,000.
+Along with Jo Becker, Mikaela hosts The Yikes Podcast, a space to untangle the messiness of the world with the aim of finding hope, whether advocating for trans rights or dismantling the stereotype of the "angry Black woman."

 Advertisement